smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * Device (after, maybe, performing certain preliminary actions on the channel, as defined in an appropriate SADLP-\* document) sends Pairing-Ready-Pseudo-Response (described in :ref:`sapairing` document), as SAMP To-Santa packet.
 * In response, Root will send a Pairing-Pre-Request (as a  From-Santa SAMP packet)
 * Device will reply with Pairing-Pre-Response (as a To-Santa SAMP packet, containing DEVICE-INTRABUS-ID)
-* *Up to this point in exchange, all the packets, including optional and not mentioned above Entropy Gathering packets, are always sent as To-Santa / From-Santa broadcast packets*
+* *Up to this point in exchange, all the packets, including optional and not mentioned above Entropy Gathering packets, are always sent as From-Santa packets with Target-Address being ROOT, i.e. broadcast packets / To-Santa packets*
 * *From this point onwards, all the packets are always addressed to specific Device, using non-paired addressing*
-* Root will proceed with Pairing procedure as described in :ref:`sapairing` document, still using SAMP From-Santa/To-Santa packets, but from now on From-Santa packets are addressed to specific Device using non-paired addressing
+* Root will proceed with Pairing procedure as described in :ref:`sapairing` document, still using SAMP From-Santa/To-Santa packets, but from now on From-Santa packets are addressed to specific Device using "non-paired addressing"
 * As soon as Device pairing is completed (and Root sets NODE-ID for the Device), Root SHOULD:

   + calculate optimal route to the Device